-Why an animal fat soap, like lard?
+Then why an animal fat soap, like lard?

 2- For sustainability reasons.
 Lard, or animal fat in general, requires simpler resources to obtain, and can even be processed at home, unlike oils!
 Normally, animal fat is a by-product of meat production, and instead of being thrown away, it can be used to make soaps, thus making it a sustainable process.

 3- Lard soap will not smell like meat.
 The fat will have to be treated well and have no meat residues; the lard sold in supermarkets is perfectly acceptable.
 You can also try the one that is sold in butchers.
-At most, the soap may have a very faint scent of lard that is masked with essential oils.
+At most, the soap may have a very faint scent of lard that can be masked with essential oils.

 This time it didn’t go well for me

 I had to try this recipe for handmade lard soap.
 Especially after hearing so much talk that our grandmothers used to make soap with animal fat.

 I tried to make this recipe with lard bought at the supermarket.
 It is true that the lard, when I made this recipe, was already about 2 months old despite being within the expiration date.
 That can make all the difference.